Docker Alternative: Podman on Linux

 Conclusion

 Podman is a full-featured, Docker-compatible container engine that runs without needing a daemon or root privileges.
-For most Linux users, it’s a drop-in replacement: install it from your distro’s repo, run podman commands just like Docker, and enjoy a few extra security benefits.
+For most everyday use it’s close to a drop-in replacement: install it from your distro’s repo, run podman commands just like Docker, and enjoy a few extra security benefits.
+The familiarity does have limits, which I cover below.
 The commands feel familiar (you can even alias docker=podman), and the basics work as you’d expect.

 In short, if you’re exploring alternatives to Docker or setting up containers on a Linux system, give Podman a try!